openmpf/openmpf.github.io/docs/docs/Development-Environment-Guide.md

 Once the descriptor file is complete, as described in [Component Descriptor Reference](Component-Descriptor-Reference/index.html), the next step is to compile your component source code, and finally, create a .tar.gz package containing the descriptor file, component library, and all other necessary files.

-The package should contain a top-level directory with a unique name that will (hopefully) not conflict with existing component packages that have already been developed.
+The package should contain a top-level directory with a unique name that will not conflict with existing component packages that have already been developed.
 The top-level directory name should be the same as the `componentName`.

 Within the top-level directory there must be a directory named “descriptor” with the descriptor JSON file in it.
 The name of the file must be “descriptor.json”.